nileane/TangerineUI-for-Mastodon/README.md

 tangerineui-lagoon: styles/tangerineui-lagoon.scss
 ```

-4. **Add a localized name (optional).** You can edit each desired language's locale file in `config/locales/[lang].yml` to add a localized string name for Tangerine UI.
+4. **\[Optional\] Add a localized name.** You can edit each desired language's locale file in `config/locales/[lang].yml` to add a localized string name for Tangerine UI.
 You need to do this for every language you expect your users to use.
 Otherwise, in their themes list, they will see the unlocalized theme name ("*tangerineui-purple*"), instead of a readable theme name ("*Tangerine UI (Purple)*").

 ```yml
 themes: